vmsmith/LearningGit/1_Stand_Alone_Machine.md

 We will talk about `reset` and `HEAD` later.
 For now we want to notice that `.gitignore` did not get added.
 We had made some changes to it (and hence, the repository) earlier, but we forgot to add and commit them.

 One way to mitigate that is to use a `.` when you do adds.
-This tells Git to add *all* files in the repository to the staging area.
+This tells Git to add *all* files in the repository (except those in `.gitignore`) to the staging area.

     git add .